mbegan/Okta-PSModule/README.md

 # Okta-PSModule Documentation
 ======================
-This is the starting point for documentation on my powershell module/wrapper for the Okta API.

 This is not to be confused with or in competition with the official Okta [Powershell/CSharp module] (https://github.com/okta/oktasdk-csharp/tree/master/Okta.Core.Automation)
 This is something I have been building and adding to for a few years.
 I still need the functionality it provides on a near daily basis so I figured it was time to share.

 --------

 ### Getting Started